By the end of this guide, you’ll understand:

 - If all else fails, watch a couple of episodes of Battle Bots to get excited about robotics!

-If you’re not sure what direction you want to move in, I recommend signing up for the Build Arduino Robots course or the Arduino for Beginners course.
+If you’re not sure what direction you want to move in, I recommend signing up for the Level 1: Coding & Circuits or Level 2: Robotics courses.
 You’ll gain immediate access to all of the lessons as soon as you enroll, and it takes the pressure off of trying to figure out what to teach and how to teach it.

 Independent Study vs. Teaching Robotics Classes